Mino26/Orange-HRM-Project-/README.md

 # Orange-HRM-Project-

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
+<h3>Heading level 3</h3>The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.

 Application under test: https://opensource-demo.orangehrmlive.com/web/index.php/dashboard/index